rpatterson/prunerr/README.rst

 Template usage
 ****************************************************************************************

 These steps offer a rough guide for how to use this template in your project.
-They haven't been widely tested.
+Template developers don't test this process widely.
 Such tests are meta and wasteful to create and support.
 Report any issues you have or better yet submit a PR with corrections.

 #.
 Pick the branch to use:

-   Is your project a command-line tool?
-A web app?
-Which programming language?
-Which project hosting provider or CI platform?
-Pick the branch for your project:
+   Pick the branch for your project type:

    - ``(py|js|ruby|…)``: